Calendar: Art and history exhibits around Fairfield County

 Greenwich Art Society’s 103rd Annual Juried Exhibition, through Oct.
 24, The Bendheim Gallery Greenwich Arts Center, 299 Greenwich Ave., Greenwich.
 Submit entries Sept.
 8-15 at www.greenwichartsociety.org.
 Entry fee: $20-$35.
 Viewing hours by appointment weekdays, 10 a.m.-4 p.m.; weekends, noon-4 p.m.

-Lay of the Land Exhibition, Oct.
-17-Nov.
+Lay of the Land Exhibition, through Nov.
 7, The Washington Art Association & Gallery, 4 Bryan Memorial Plaza, Washington Depot.
 Also available online at www.washingtonartassociation.org.